Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Proofs of Section under Standard Bilevel Local Regret

 \subsection{Proof of Theorem~\ref{thm:SOGO_lower}}

-In Section~\ref{sec:3.1}, we assert that AOBO reaches an regret upper bound of $O(1+V_T)$, which matches the lower bound of the proof in \citep{guan2024on} on single-layer online nonconvex optimization and thus Theorem~\ref{thm:SOGO_lower} naturally holds.
+In Section~\ref{sec:3.1}, we assert that AOBO reaches an regret upper bound of $O(1+V_T)$, which matches the lower bound of the proof in \citet{guan2024on} on single-layer online nonconvex optimization and thus Theorem~\ref{thm:SOGO_lower} naturally holds.
 Therefore, we believe that AOBO is optimal on OBO.
 Although the scenarios are different, $V_T$ is defined to characterize the change of the objective function value over time, and OBO is a more difficult scenario than single-layer optimization, so it should have at least a larger lower bound.
 For the sake of rigor and completeness, we still provide the proof of Theorem~\ref{thm:SOGO_lower}.
-Remind of the online hypergradient-based algorithm class defined in Definition~\ref{dfn:alg}, which is satisfied by AOBO, OBBO \cite{bohne2024onlinenonconvexbileveloptimization}, SOBOW \cite{lin2023nonconvexbileveloptimizationtimevarying}, FSOBO and SOGD \cite{nazari2025stochastic} without noise. \begin{definition}[Restatement of Definition~\ref{dfn:alg}] Suppose there are totally $T$ time steps, the iterates $\{(\mathbf{x}_t, \mathbf{y}_t)\}_{t=1}^T$ are generated according to $(\mathbf{x}_t, \mathbf{y}_t)\in \mathcal{H}_\mathbf{x}^t, \mathcal{H}_\mathbf{y}^t$ with $\mathcal{H}_\mathbf{x}^1 = \mathcal{H}_\mathbf{y}^1 = \{0\}$.
+Remind of the online hypergradient-based algorithm class defined in Definition~\ref{dfn:alg}, which is satisfied by AOBO, OBBO \cite{bohne2024online}, SOBOW \cite{lin2023non}, FSOBO and SOGD \cite{nazari2025stochastic} without noise.